 The participants of the IEM will share knowledge and experience, as well as identify lessons learned, in the areas described below.
-Input from other on-going IAEA activities will provide additional information for the meeting.
-The overall themes of the two working sessions and the specific topics to be covered are as follows:
+Other ongoing IAEA activities will provide additional inputs for the meeting.
+The overall themes of the five working sessions and the specific topics to be covered are as follows: